 Frequently Asked Questions about volunteering in West Cheshire

-Once you have applied for a role we will ensure that the organisation receives your expression of interest along with your email and any message you may include in your application.
+Once you have expressed an interest in a role we will ensure that the organisation receives your expression of interest along with your email and any message you may include in your application.
 Depending on the organisation the volunteer manager may email you and invite you in for a chat.
 Alternatively they may send you an application form to complete.
 Don’t be put off by this.
 Most application forms for voluntary positions are quite straight forward and require basic information such as contact details; why you are interested in the role; and referees.
 If you have any questions regarding the application form, please contact the organisation you are applying to volunteer with.

 The process from applying to actually volunteering can vary depending on the role.
 Roles requiring DBS checks (see below) will take longer.
 Likewise, some roles may require training prior to volunteering.
 Some roles such as conservation work or helping out at an event will allow you to start volunteering immediately.

 Yes, you can apply for more than one placement.
 However, if you are struggling to narrow your options down to 2 or 3 placements, then we would advise you book an appointment.
 We will be able to help you make an informed decision.

 Most roles are accessible to people with disabilities.
 Having a disability should not be a barrier to volunteering.
 Depending on your disability, this is something you should address with the organisation beforehand so they can make suitable provisions.